skienzmatishun/rippreport/content/p/catalyst-attack/index.md

 ---
-title: "CATALYST ATTACK"
+title: CATALYST ATTACK
 date: 2020-08-12
-thumbnail: "img/catalyst-attack.jpg"
+thumbnail: img/catalyst-attack.jpg
 categories:
 - wonderful-wednesday
 tags:
 - catalyst
 - csb
 - election
 - scott-boone
 authors:
 - admin
+alttags: "Political campaign signs for Boone, Sherry, and Jack Burrell in a Baldwin County yard; a sign with Catalyst crossed out ..."
 ---
 If you live in Baldwin County, please share this post as much as possible.
 This is very IMPORTANT.

 [The Ripp Report](https://rippreport.com/), [Baldwin County Legal Eagle](https://www.facebook.com/BaldwinCountyLegalEagle/), [the Ripp Report Facebook page](https://www.facebook.com/TheRippReport/) and [Backstory Podcast](https://www.facebook.com/BackstoryPodcast/) are NOT for profit consumer sites.
 Our intent is to inform the public of corruption, corrupt politicians and to address every day consumer issues.